Jaswanthpajjuru/Jaswanth6669/README.md

 OpenLANE is a computerized RTL to GDSII stream dependent on a few segments including OpenROAD, Yosys, Magic, Netgen, Fault, OpenPhySyn, SPEF-Extractor and custom philosophy contents for plan investigation and streamlining.
 It is an instrument begun for genuine open source tape-out experience and accompanies APACHE version 2.0 .
 The objective of OpenLANE is to create clean GDSII with no human intercession.
 OpenLANE is tuned for Skywater 130nm open-source PDK and can be utilized to create hard macros and chips.
 # Architecture of a chip
 Chip is focused in the package.package and chip are associated by wires with the goal that they can impart the signs in and out.The bundles has PADS:these cushions are utilized to impart signs all through the chip.The size of the bundle is given the size of the die.A center comprises of foundary IP's and macros.

-MACROS(Digital blocks are called as macros) eg:Socs,SP1

-FOUNDARY IP's(these are manufactured at foundary where all these are manufactured) eg: PLL,adc0,ac1,dac,SRAM
 ![Screenshot_2021-01-30-10-22-41-409_com android chrome (2)](https://user-images.githubusercontent.com/78246315/106347686-a11d8a80-62e6-11eb-9543-7e6cee9f3c1a.jpg)
 # Physical Design Flow
 ## RTL TO GDS FLOW (Physical Flow)